SABS-R3/software-engineering-project2/_episodes/01-introduction.md

 using this approach.

-During the week, you will work in groups to implement an easily installable desktop GUI using Python.
-The web application will allow users to generate and visualise branching tree structures using L-Systems.
+During the week, you will work in groups to implement an easily installable desktop GUI application using Python.
+Below are two possible projects that you can implement within your application, or you could suggest something else.

-## Tree Modelling with L-Systems
+## Project 1 - Tree Modelling with L-Systems

+*suggested by Professor Gail Preston, Department of Plant Sciences*

 [*The Algorithmic Beauty of Plants*](http://algorithmicbotany.org/papers/#abop), a textbook from 1990, is concerned with two main factors that organise plant structures,